Yousef-Alsaadan/Eyfad-project/README.md

 - **Medical recommendations:** Based on the results of the reports, we provide the user with medical advice.

-- **Providing a medical team:** Allowing users to share their reports directly with doctors to obtain medical notes.

 - **Tracking reports and health history:** Allowing users to upload and store multiple medical reports over time, allowing them to track changes and improvements in their health status.

 - **Predicting the patient's condition:** Based on the results of the report, we explain the expected symptoms.

-- **Trusted medical team:** We allow doctors to register with a certificate of specialization from the Saudi Commission for Health Specialties.

 # How to start